NotYourRootUser/diploma-dev/week4/README.md

 **Summary:**
 Week 4 was about regaining rhythm and translating JavaScript logic into real-time behavior.
-The code wasn’t always smooth — but every challenge reinforced a stronger foundation for what’s next.
+The code wasn’t always smooth, but every challenge reinforced a stronger foundation for what’s next.